Is this program right for you?

 At UW–Madison, our graduate research program is dynamic.
 Engineering and environmental chemistry professors, visiting professors, academic staff members, and a cadre of research graduate and undergraduate students provide context for your studies.
 We sustain a broad range of research topics, so you can explore environmental chemistry, wastewater treatment, drinking water treatment, freshwater quality, environmental microbiology, bioenergy production, sustainable engineering design, and many more.

-With a master’s degree in Environmental Science and Engineering, you are at the forefront of rapidly developing and world-changing innovations.
+With a Civil & Environmental master’s degree with a named option in Environmental Science and Engineering, you are at the forefront of rapidly developing and world-changing innovations.

 What you Learn